top of page

 • powdered ginger

-Take trikatu with warm water 1/2 hour after meals to help regulate digestion.
+Take trikatu for sluggish digestion with warm water 1/2 hour after meals to help regulate digestion.

 Cinnamon benefits a cold, sluggish digestion due to its warming potency (Pole, 160).